kesara/kesara.github.io/_posts/2019-04-14-keeping-rails-application-secured.markdown

     bundle --trust-policy MediumSecurity

-Running above command will create a `.bundle/config` file with `MediumSecurity` trust policy and it will stop bundler from installing any gems that signature can not to be verified.
+Running the above command will create a `.bundle/config` file with `MediumSecurity` trust policy and it will stop the bundler from installing any gems that have signatures that cannot be verified.
 Make sure that you commit this configuration file to your code repository.

 `HighSecurity` is very desirable, if you can manage that.
 But it might not be